da667/Autosnort3/readme.md

 ## Patch Notes
  - 6/4/21
     - Discovered that the libdaq download URL has an extra "v" that should not be in the download URL.
 The fix was just removing the extra "v" from libdaq download URL on line 212.
+	- also had to modify the tarball name for libdaq on line 209.
+The name of the directory changed compared to the filename scraped from snort.org for the latest libdaq, so I needed to fix that as well.
  - 5/21/21
 	- The hosting provider for the C++ boost source code changed.
 The script has been updated to reflect this.
  - 4/30/21